Rev N Rise

 Design — Familiar Silhouette, Revolutionary Details

-The CLA also gains its first-ever frunk — a front luggage compartment with 2.5 cubic feet of space for cables and small items.
-Mercedes hasn't offered a front boot in nearly 90 years of making cars.
-The rear trunk delivers 14.3 cubic feet of space.
-The interior grows slightly over the outgoing model — 1.3 inches longer in wheelbase — which translates to meaningfully more rear legroom.
+The CLA also gains its first-ever frunk — a front luggage compartment with 2.5 cubic feet of space.
+The rear trunk delivers 14.3 cubic feet.
+The interior grows by 1.3 inches in wheelbase — meaningfully more rear legroom.
 Rear seat passengers in the previous CLA were an afterthought.
 This generation is a genuine four-seater.

 The Powertrain — Two Versions, Both Impressive

-The CLA launches with two electric configurations.
-The CLA 250+ is the entry point — a single rear-mounted motor producing 268 horsepower and 247 lb-ft of torque, driving the rear wheels through a two-speed automatic transmission — a first for Mercedes.
-The two-speed gearbox is a genuinely clever piece of engineering: first gear optimises acceleration from a standstill, second gear reduces motor speed at highway speeds to improve efficiency.
-The result is measurably better real-world range than a single-speed system would deliver at the same power output.
+The CLA 250+ uses a single rear-mounted motor producing 268 horsepower and 247 lb-ft of torque, paired with a two-speed automatic transmission — a first for Mercedes.
+First gear optimises acceleration from standstill.
+Second gear reduces motor speed at highway speeds to improve efficiency.
+The result is measurably better real-world range than a single-speed system.

 Model2026 Mercedes-Benz CLA EV